hliihbcas/FishSNP/README.md

 # FishSNP
 The code repository of the FishSNP database.
-The script process, including the test data, can also be downloaded at the following address (http://bioinfo.ihb.ac.cn/dj_static/GBTP/snp/script/Pipelines_for_FishSNP_1.1.tar.gz).
+The script process can also be downloaded at the following address (http://bioinfo.ihb.ac.cn/dj_static/GBTP/snp/script/Pipelines_for_FishSNP_1.1.tar.gz).
 The script should be run in the Linux environment, and make sure that the conda in the environment can be used normally.

 ## Import the conda environment